Blog

 However, the specification of carpet tiles can be modified to suit different needs.
 By changing the yarn fibre, pile weight and backing option, you can vary the look, feel & performance of your carpet tile.

-Low Maintenance
+Low maintenance

 Easy to clean and easy to replace, looking after your carpet tiles is easy.
 Maintaining the day-to-day appearance of the carpets is simple as they respond well to regular vacuum cleaning but generally, as they are low pile, they tend to collect less dirt.
 Learn more about how to keep your carpets clean and prevent damage.

-Reusable and Sustainable
+Reusable and sustainable

 Additionally, carpet tiles are reusable in many cases.
 While they may no longer meet your requirements, in terms of colour, design or quality of appearance, they will likely find a use somewhere else.
 It is not uncommon for carpet tiles to become refurbished and used in social or entry-level housing.

-Disadvantages of Carpet Tiles
+Disadvantages of carpet tiles

 Most disadvantages of carpet tiles tend to be a product of their modular format rather than the tiles themselves, which are a great alternative to traditional broadloom carpet.

-Even with inch-perfect placement, carpet tiles may not repeat the uniform look that broadloom carpets make – this is just the nature of how carpet tiles are designed.
+Even with inch-perfect placement, carpet tiles may not repeat the uniform look that broadloom carpets have – this is just the nature of how carpet tiles are designed.
 Some versions are better than others for mimicking a 'broadloom' look.

-Fraying or Loose Fibre
+Fraying or loose fibre

 For obvious reasons, there are more joints/seams in a carpet tile installation than there would be in an equivalent broadloom installation.
 If we ignore the aesthetic of this, there is no particular problem with this from a practical standpoint.
 Sometimes you can experience some fraying or loose fibre to tile edges, which has occurred during production, but this is a relatively easy matter to remedy during, or post, installation.